-Watch: Haboob dust storm tears through Death Valley - NewsBreak
+WATCH: Haboob dust storm tears through Death Valley - NewsBreak

-DEATH VALLEY ( KLAS ) – Tuesday’s winds in California and Nevada whipped up more than people’s hair.
-In Death Valley a massive dust storm, known as a haboob, tore through the main valley.
+DEATH VALLEY (KLAS) — Tuesday’s winds whipped up more than people’s hair and maybe a few trampolines.
+Over in Death Valley a massive dust storm, known as a haboob, tore through the main valley.

 One man who saw it happen was a photographer from Canada, Chris Attrell .
 Attrell recorded several videos of the wall of dust rolling toward him and overtaking him.
 He kept recording as the dust and sand whipped around him.